-more banjo than my previous recordings, as well as lots of solo
+Here's another musical side of myself, which features my love of traditional folk & blues music.
+This CD features more banjo than my previous recordings, as well as lots of solo acoustic finger-style guitar.

 These songs are part

-of a concert-lecture I have been performing for many years called "Images
+of a concert-lecture I performed for many years called "Images

 of Women in Folk Music" at colleges, universities and other venues.

 They include classic American and Anglo-American folk songs, from ballads

 Song Listing (all songs public domain unless indicated otherwise):

 1. The Wagoner's Lad